microsoft/CCF/doc/architecture/raft_tla.rst

 .. note::  During development, it helps to use simulation mode which performs a depth-first search of the search tree (instead of the default breadth first that is very slow).
 Turn on the simulation mode with ``-simulate -depth 100000`` (using a very large number as a maximum depth).
 Note that this mode never completes (but will find errors in minutes instead of hours).

-The given specification consists of:

-- ``ccfraft.tla`` : The core formal specification that implements CCF Raft.
-- ``MCccfraft.tla`` : The model checking implementation for the specification (that uses a static configuration).
-Sets the constants and can be modified for each run to fine tune the settings, for instance to increase or decrease the size of the model checking.
-- ``MCccfraft.cfg`` : The core configuration that defines which invariants are to be checked etc. Usually stays untouched during normal model checking.
 - ``MCccfraftWithReconfig.tla``: Analogous to ``MCccfraft.tla`` but with support for reconfiguration.